BBVA/hancock-doc/docs/guide/README.md

 - [DLT Broker](./dlt-broker/)

-We also offer a sdk that provides a simplified consumption of all Hancock services.
+We also offer an SDK that provides a simplified consumption of all Hancock services.
 Reducing the time-to-market also ensures best practices, minimizing the risk for errors and improving product quality.
 You can read more about it in the [Hancock SDK](./sdk/) section.

 <img style="display: block; margin: 2rem auto" alt="hancock commponents"  src="../img/hancock_commponent.png">